JacksoonHayes/JacksoonHayes/README.md

 ## 💫 About Me:
-🔭 I’m currently coming to an end of my Bachelors in Information Technology
+🔧 I'm a Junior Developer at Fusion5, with a background in Information Technology and a strong interest in building impactful software.

-🌱 I have a passion for C#, Full-stack Development, AI, and Machine Learning
+🌱 Passionate about Full-stack Development, C#, and exploring the possibilities of AI.

-👯 I’m looking to collaborate on anything :)
+🤝 Always open to collaborating on tech projects and learning new technologies.

-⚡ Fun fact: I love to play basketball and go hiking
+🏀 When I’m not a developer, you’ll find me playing basketball or hiking.

 ---